katesroad/Microservices-React-Node/notes/ts.md

   - most cases they are exchangeable
   - extendable
 - Interface
-  Typescript check if an oject is an instance of
+  Typescript checks if an object is an instance of an interface implicitly

   ```ts
   interface Mappable {